-- The baby-step/giant-step algorithm works with any group - It has time and memory complexity equal to √ord(G) ⇒ generically optimal! - It can easily be parallelised - It can easily be adapted when the logarithm is know to lie in a "small" interval - Other collision-based algorithms exist with constant or small memory complexity (such as Pollard's ρ (also parallelisable) or kangaroos)! - Depending on G, better algorithms may be available (we've seen some examples)
+- The baby-step/giant-step algorithm works with any group - It has time and memory cost equal to $\sqrt{\operatorname{ord}(\mathbb{G})} \Rightarrow \operatorname{generically}$ optimal (up to the memory cost)! - It can easily be parallelised - It can easily be adapted when the logarithm is known to lie in a "small" interval - Other collision-based algorithms exist with constant or small memory cost (such as Pollard's ρ (also parallelisable) or kangaroos)! - ▶ Depending on G, better algorithms may be available (we've seen some examples)